Updated: Aug 17

 How did all these homes come to be?

 Now, I decided to keep my mouth shut and see what would transpire.
 One of the locals hesitated and said, "Well, most of the money was made in... ahh, cotton... and tobacco..."

 There was a pregnant pause.
-At first I enjoyed the awkward silence, as I love when comfortable people become uncomfortable.
-But as I surveyed these southern mansions a deep sadness came over me.
+At first I enjoyed the awkward silence.
+People like this need to be uncomfortable every now and then.
+But as I surveyed the southern mansions, a deep sadness came over me.
 Mixed, strangely, with a certain pride.

 I felt a chasm opening between myself and these pristine estate buildings, different from anything I've felt as a child of cities and suburbs.
 Something older.
 Deeper.
 Who, indeed, had built these houses?
 And what kind of lives had they lived?
 And on whose bones is that smartly-dressed man standing, as he watches us from his porch?
 Does he know?
 Will anyone ever know?